 Consider booking your travels through my links — it supports the site at no extra cost to you.
 You can secure most accommodation, tours, and transport easily through the major platforms below.

 June is a mixed month, but it works well if you plan around the weather.
-The east coast is excellent, the Cultural Triangle is dry, and the Hill Country is cool and scenic.
-The south and west coasts are firmly off‑season, and wildlife viewing is decent but not exceptional.
-If you’re flexible and choose the right regions, June can still be a rewarding time to visit.
+The east coast is excellent, the Cultural Triangle stays dry, and the Hill Country is cool and scenic.
+The south and west coasts are firmly off‑season, and wildlife viewing is decent rather than exceptional, with Wilpattu National Park the better choice for spotting leopards.
+If you’re flexible and pick the right regions, June can still be a rewarding time to visit.
+Book the east coast and the Cultural Triangle in advance to secure good accommodation — the best places fill up quickly in June.

 Want to compare all the months?
 Check out my guide to the best time to visit Sri Lanka, or explore another month in depth below.